hmxmilohax/dance-central-3-deluxe/README.md

 ## *Dance Central 3 Deluxe* is a Quality-of-Life Improvement Mod by [MiloHax](https://github.com/hmxmilohax)

-### This mod is currently very early in development, so there isn't much here right now.
+### This mod is currently not in development, there isn't much here, and support is minimal.

 ### 👉 See [Current Feature List](#-current-feature-list)